Premier League Hall of Fame announces inaugural inductees

-The Premier League Hall of Fame has officially been launched, and Alan Shearer and Thierry Henry are the inaugural inductees.
+The Premier League Hall of Fame has officially been launched and it is taking shape.

 [ MORE: How to watch PL in the USA ]

-We aired the ceremony live on Peacock on April 26, as the two legendary strikers receive the highest individual honor the Premier League can hand out.
+Alan Shearer and Thierry Henry were the first inductees to launch the honor as the two legendary strikers received the highest individual honor the Premier League can hand out.

 Both are legends at their clubs and in the Premier League and hence the reason why they are first two stars to be honored.